As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Once you get used to using the neti pot and develop the right technique, you’ll reach a point where the water will drip out cleanly without any mess.

 Step 3.
 Insert the Spout Into Your Nostril

 Stand in the shower or over the sink, and tilt your head to one side.

-If you do this right, the solution will pass through the nasal passage and come out through the lower nostril.
+If you do this right, the solution will pass through the nasal passage and exit through the lower nostril.

-It is important that you try your best to relax while using the neti pot.
+It’s important that you stay relaxed while using the neti pot.

-Open your mouth to breathe through your mouth and just try to relax while you insert the solution.
+Breathe through your mouth during this time and try to relax while you insert the solution.

-If any solution goes into your throat, don’t panic.
-This is also normal.
+If any solution gets into your throat, don’t panic.
+This is normal.
 You just have to spit it out.

 How Often Can You Use a Neti Pot?

 ‘How often can I use a neti pot?’ is one of the most common questions I get asked.